Skip to content

 Right-of-use asset $180,437

-Watch our free on-demand webcast designed to provide an overview of the new lease guidance, and focuses on those provisions representing major substantive changes to financial reporting.
+For more information on leases, watch our free on-demand webcast for an overview of the ASC 842 lease standard.
 Emphasis includes areas such as lease definition, lease classification, balance sheet presentation, transition, lease term, lease payment, lessee accounting, implementation considerations and disclosure requirements.
 The discussion includes illustrative examples and demonstrations.
-Watch now.